Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   [comment]: <> (RS FH about function and need of procedure.
 How is it used by customers?
 FH: It can probably be deleted.
 It is no longer/hardly? used and will be deleted in next releases.
 To be confirmed!)

   - ![Lock](../../Assets/Icons/Lock02.png "[Lock]") *Process*
-  Click this menu entry to process one of several bookings in a booking period.
-The *Process bookings* window is displayed, see [Process](#process).
+  Click this menu entry to process one of several postings in a posting period.
+The *Process postings* window is displayed, see [Process](#process).

   - ![Do not enter](../../Assets/Icons/DoNotEnter.png "[Do not enter]") *Delete*
-  Click this menu entry to delete one or several bookings simultaneously.
-The *Delete bookings* window is displayed, see [Delete](#delete).
+  Click this menu entry to delete one or several postings simultaneously.
+The *Delete postings* window is displayed, see [Delete](#delete).

   - ![Lock](../../Assets/Icons/Lock02.png "[Lock]") *Lock months*
-  Click this menu entry to lock one or several months for bookings.
+  Click this menu entry to lock one or several months for postings.
 The *Lock months* window is displayed, see [Lock months](#lock-months).

   - *Balance carried forward*
   Click this menu entry to carry forward balances from the previous fiscal year.
 The *Balance carried forward: step 1* window is displayed, see [Balance carried forward](#balance-carried-forward).

   - *Foreign currency wizard*
-  Click this menu entry to carry book automatically currency exchange differences.
+  Click this menu entry to post automatically currency exchange differences.
 The *Foreign currency wizard* window is displayed, see [Foreign currency wizard](#foreign-currency-wizard).

   - *Supplier receipts*
-  Click this menu entry to book specifically supplier receipts.
+  Click this menu entry to post specifically supplier receipts.
 The *Supplier receipts* window is displayed, see [Supplier receipts](#supplier-receipts).

 ### Cash book takeover

-*Accounting > Select fiscal year > Book > Context menu EDIT > Menu entry Cash book takeover*
+*Accounting > Post > Context menu EDIT > Menu entry Cash book takeover*

   ![Cash book takeover](../../Assets/Screenshots/RetailSuiteAccounting/Book/CashBookTakeover.png "[Cash book takeover]")